I am very proud of my breasts. They have gone through some serious transformations in order to be amazing sources of life for our babies.

 To get a better milk flow, our baby would pump the milk by massaging my breasts.
 Her nails were tiny and very sharp, so every time she kneaded my breasts, I would get these small cuts.
 My mom thought I had a bad case of chest acne, but they were just baby scratches.

-Solution: Trim baby's nails to avoid new cuts.
+Solution: File baby's nails to avoid new cuts.
 Use some shea butter to help skin repair itself and natural sun to fade the scars.

 3. Stretch Marks